oliviasny2/Final_Project/README.md

 3. Description of how data was split into training and testing sets: Olivia running neural network and Alex running random forest classifier

+- In this segment, the RandomForestClassifier was used with a class_weight="balanced" argument to prevent the model from predicting only 1s for action_taken_summary, since our dataset is very imbalanced.
+This was used in place of stratification.

 ## Segment Three

 ### Machine Learning Model